 The preparation of consolidated financial statements in accordance with generally accepted accounting principles in the United States (U.S. GAAP) requires that the Company make estimates and judgments that may affect the reported amounts of assets, liabilities, revenues, expenses and related disclosure of contingent assets and liabilities.
 On an on-going basis, the Company evaluates its estimates, judgments, and methodologies.
 The Company bases its estimates on historical experience and on various other assumptions that are believed to be reasonable, the results of which form the basis for making judgments about the carrying values of assets and liabilities.
-Actual results may differ from these estimates under different assumptions.
+Actual results may differ from these estimates under different assumptions or conditions.
 Changes in estimates are reflected in reported results in the period in which they become known.

 On March 11, 2020, the World Health Organization declared the outbreak of a strain of novel coronavirus disease, COVID-19, a global pandemic.
 The COVID-19 pandemic is dynamic, and its ultimate scope, duration and effects are uncertain.
 This pandemic has and continues to result in, and any future epidemic or pandemic crises may potentially result in, direct and indirect adverse effects on the Company's industry and customers, which in turn has (with respect to COVID-19) and may (with respect to future epidemics or crises) impact the Company's business, results of operations and financial condition.
-Further, the COVID-19 pandemic may also affect the Company's operating and financial results in a manner that is not presently known to the Company or that the Company company company to update estimates, judgments or revise the carrying value of any assets or liabilities.
+Further, the COVID-19 pandemic may also affect the Company's operating and financial results in a manner that is not presently known to the Company or that the Company currently does not expect to present significant risks to its operations or financial results.
+As of the date of issuance of these consolidated financial statements, the Company is not aware of any specific event or circumstance that would require the Company to update estimates, judgments or revise the carrying value of any assets or liabilities.
 These estimates may change, as new events occur and additional information is obtained, and are recognized in the consolidated financial statements as soon as they become known.
 Actual results could differ from those estimates and any such differences may be material to the Company's consolidated financial statements.